TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Editor (`uibuilder.html`)

+* Add all local package.json script entries as links/buttons so they can be run from the editor panel.
+  * If `dev` script discovered in local package.json scripts, enable a dev button so that a CI dev service can be spun up (e.g. Svelte).
+Will need debug output to be visible in Editor?
+* Show Socket.io server & client versions
 * Show template (instance root) folder
 * Extend folder/file management
   * Add the `common` folder to the file editor.